FelixMartel/StackTree/README.rst

 Usage tips
 ----------
-If a value is computed inside the function frame and needs to be present in the tree, it simply has to be returned
+If a value is computed inside the function frame and needs to be present in the tree, it simply has to be returned.

 e.g. if the function used to return a boolean, it could now return a tuple (Boolean,Other)